openai/gym/README.rst

 Supported systems
 -----------------

 We currently support Linux and OS X running Python 2.7 or 3.5 -- 3.7.
+Windows support is experimental - algorithmic, toy_text, classic_control and atari *should* work on Windows (see next section for installation instructions); nevertheless, proceed at your own risk.

 Installation
 ============